Vertrieb

 5. Boost referrals

 One good client that trusts and respects you can breed many more.
-Not only are referred prospects usually pre-qualified leads since they tend to come from the same industry as existing clients, but they have a higher conversion rate thanks to the pre-existing trust.
+Not only are referred sales prospects usually pre-qualified leads since they tend to come from the same industry as existing clients, but they have a higher conversion rate thanks to the pre-existing trust.

 You can encourage and even incentivize referrals by nurturing your relationships with existing customers and offering rewards programs.